-- Serve warm with a spicy coconut chutney and a hot tea or coffee.
+- Serve warm with spicy coconut chutney and hot tea or coffee.

 Tips and tricks to prepare Goli baje

-- Whole wheat flour can be used in place of all-purpose flour to make these bondas healthier, but doing so will give them a pronounced nutty flavor.
+- Whole wheat flour can be used in place of all-purpose flour to make these bondas healthier, but doing so will give them a pronounced nutty flavour.

 - You can omit the baking soda and let the batter ferment on the counter for 5–6 hours instead of making the fritters lighter and fluffier.

-- Depending on how hot you want the baje, adjust the green chilies.
+- Depending on how hot you want the baje, adjust the green chillies.

-- Fermentation is important in the preparation of goli baje/Mangalore bajji, if you dont have time to rest the batter for 3 hours, keep it atleast for 30 minutes, before frying.
+- Fermentation is essential in the preparation of goli baje/Mangalore bajji, if you don’t have time to rest the batter for 3 hours, keep it at least for 30 minutes, before frying.

 - The curd quality will decide the taste of the golibaje.

-- The chopped onions, cumin seeds and coriander leaves can be add to the batter to elevate the flavours of the goli baje or Mangalore bajji.
+- The chopped onions, cumin seeds and coriander leaves can be added to the batter to elevate the flavours of the goli baje or Mangalore bajji.